ZiedHY/ZiedHY.github.io/Sequence_Modeling.md

 *   Speech Generation to have conversational ability and engage with customers just like a human.
 *   Text Summarization of customer feedback to work on key challenges and pain points.

 In the car industry, self-parking is also a sequence modeling task.
-In fact, parking could be seen as a sequence of mouvements where next movement depend on the other previous mouvements.
+In fact, parking could be seen as a sequence of mouvements where next movement depends on the other previous mouvements.

 Other applications cover text classification, translating videos to natural language, image caption generation, hand writing recognition/generation, anomaly detection, and many more in the future...which none of us can’t think (or aware) at the moment.